 The first recommendation was that the PILOT program should remain voluntary.
 Giving NGOs the ability to opt in to the program supports a sense of fairness and collaborative decision-making.
-But this recommendation also speaks to another element of common-pool resource problems.
+But this recommendation also speaks to another element of commonpool resource problems.
 There had been some talk among city officials of taking legal action to mandate contributions from NGOs.
+Part of Pillar 4, create clear rules, is to develop incentives to shape behavior.
+The threat of a legal mandate to force contributions from NGOs likely played a role in encouraging NGOs to develop an arrangement that was not mandated but was an improvement on the status quo for the city.